AIRGAP StudioAIRGAP Studio

 Gather Environment Info

-Note your Airgap Studio version, Windows version, GPU model, VRAM capacity, and Ollama version.
+Note your Airgap Studio version, Windows version, GPU model, VRAM capacity, and llama-server version (bundled with installer).

 3